microsoft/live-share/docs/use/vscode.md

     Send the link over e-mail, Slack, Skype, etc. and once they join you can start collaborating!
 The person you invite will be able to download, install needed tools, and join the collaboration session without having to sign up or be accepted into the preview.
 However, given the level of access Live Share sessions can provide to guests, **be sure you only share with people you trust** and think through the implications of what you are sharing.

-    > **Tip:** Want to understand the security implications of some of Live Share's features and how to better lock down access?
+    > **Tip:** Want to understand the security implications of some of Live Share's features?
 Check out the [security](../reference/security.md) article.

     See [join a collaboration session](#join-a-collaboration-session) for what the guest you invite can expect.

 7. **[Optional] Approve the guest**

     By default, guests will automatically join your collaboration session and you'll be notified when they've ready to work with you.
 While this notification gives you the option to remove them from the session, you can also opt to instead require an explicit "approval" for anyone joining.

+    To enable this feature, simply add the following to settings.json:

+         "liveshare.guestApprovalRequired": true

-If you have that setting turned on, you'll need to approve them at this point.
+    Once you have this setting turned on, a notification will prompt you to approve the guest before they can join.

-    See [requiring guest approval](../reference/security.md#requiring-guest-approval) for details on how to set this up.

     ![Visual Studio Code join approval request](../media/vscode-join-approval.png)

+    See [invitations and join access](../reference/security.md#invitations-and-join-access) for additional details on invitation security considerations.

 That's it!!

 ### End the collaboration session